2027 Men's Rugby World Cup: Argentina

 Argentina had announced on 5 October 2016 that it would bid for the 2027 Rugby World Cup, but withdrew its bid in April 2020.
 Argentina has never hosted the tournament before, and World Rugby chairman Bill Beaumont had pledged that he would back the right of countries such as Argentina to bid for the event.
 Argentina is the only country to reach the World Cup semi-finals that has not hosted any World Cup matches.
 In April 2020, Argentina withdrew its bid to strengthen the Australian bid, making Australia favourites for the 2027 Rugby World Cup host.

 Russia

 Stanislav Druzhinin of the Russian Rugby Union said at a meeting on 31 May 2019 that Russia would apply to host the 2027 Rugby World Cup.
 Russia would use the 2018 FIFA World Cup stadiums and legacy for the 2027 Rugby World Cup.
 President Vladimir Putin backed Russia's bid to host the 2027 Rugby World Cup.

-Rugby Union of Russia could not proceed with its bid to host after Court of Arbitration for Sport imposed a two-year ban on 17 December 2020 on Russia hosting any major sports tournament.
+Rugby Union of Russia could not proceed with its bid to host after Court of Arbitration for Sport (CAS) imposed a two-year ban on 17 December 2020 on Russia hosting any major sports tournament.

+Expansion

+Talks of expanding the tournament to 24 teams intensified after the performances of emerging nations like Chile and Portugal at the 2023 Rugby World Cup, and on 4 October 2023, it was reported that World Rugby had decided to expand the World Cup to 24 teams in order to help grow the sport.
+A "Swiss model" pool stage similar to those adopted by the European Rugby Champions Cup and football's UEFA Champions League, or six pools of four with an additional round of 16 were under consideration.

+The expansion to 24 teams was confirmed on 24 October 2023, with the format later confirmed in October 2025.

+To accommodate the expansion from a 20-team finals tournament to 24 teams, the format was changed from the one used since the 2003 Rugby World Cup.
+Instead of the historical four pools of five teams, there will now be six pools with four teams in each.
+The top two teams from each pool, along with the four best third-place teams, will progress to the knockout stage, commencing with a newly included Round of 16 round.
+At the conclusion of the tournament, 52 matches would have taken place, an increase on the 48 matches taken place since 2003.